giuliopanda/database_press/README.txt

 Use the database tables plug-in to create new mysql tables, manage their contents and publish them on your site.

+Il plugin permette di interrogare direttamente il database e mostrare i dati nel sito attraverso tabelle, un sistema di template engine integrato o caricando i dati da shortcode o php.

+In amministrazione puoi scrivere query con dati correlati, creare nuovi record, modificarli o eliminarli in bulk.

+Puoi salvare le tue query in liste così da permettere una gestione avanzata nella quale: puoi creare una form di modifica scegliendo il tipo di campo puoi modificare la visualizzazione dell'elenco puoi mostrare il risultato nel frontend attraverso shortcode o codice php. puoi filtrare i dati nel frontend a seconda del contenuto che si vuole mostrare.
+Puoi creare nuovi template per visualizzare i dati come vuoi tu.

+Questo plugin è utile se vuoi gestire tabelle personalizzate nel tuo sito internet.
+Se vuoi visualizzare i risultati di query personalizzate nel tuo sito.

 == Installation ==

 The plugin is not yet published in the wordpress repository

+# Versions

+= 0.9.0 - 2022-08-17 =
+- Note: the pinacode logic has changed so I cannot guarantee compatibility with previous versions. first pinacode if it did not find a shortcode it deleted it.
+This created a problem with strings where there is a regular expression like \ [^ / \] that the template engine recognized as tags and deleted them.
+Now pinacode if it doesn't find the shortcode it prints it as is.
+The verification test is in pina-test.php.
+- Improvement: The css of the column sizes have been changed.
+This can lead to incompatibility with version v0.8.
+To correct the problem just go to the list and save list view formatting again.
+- Feature: Search & replace.
+Added search on all fields in lists and the ability to search & replace in queries (not in lists!).
+- Improvement: improved search filters.
+- Improvement: Added option to align fields in frontend tables.
+- Fixbug: clean warning & notice
+- Improvement: improved the
+sidebar navigation and added collapse option
+- Improvement: In 'List view formatting' added the 'Choose column to show' button.
+This button gives the possibility to change the query select and add or remove columns.
+- Fixbug: Tips for tables that have no primary key.
+- Fixbug: Restored the primary key icon in the query results view.
+- Improvement: Added an alert after you modify queries with Organize columns, Merge
+- Improvement: On list browse, if the content editing window is open, it does not allow you to open the column search filters!
+- Removed: Deleted the checkbox to display the primary key in the Add meta data
+- Fixbug: Instead of showing the query of an update it shows the select of a '_transient'
+- Note: The default editor is disabled in the form if the user has selected in his profile: Disable the visual editor when writing
+- Rebuild: the delete system from sql.
+- Improvement: Removed the choice of query type when creating a list from query
+- Fixbug:frontend view Show if no longer worked.

 = 0.8.1 - 2022-07-29 =
 - fixbug: The codeMirror did not appear on all wordpress configurations.